siongui/userpages/content/articles/2012/09/26/javascript-remove-all-children-of-dom-element%en.rst

 References:

 ..
-[1] `Remove all the children DOM elements in div <http://stackoverflow.com/questions/683366/remove-all-the-children-dom-elements-in-div>`_
+[1] `javascript - Remove all the children DOM elements in div - Stack Overflow <http://stackoverflow.com/questions/683366/remove-all-the-children-dom-elements-in-div>`_
 ..
-[2] `Remove all child elements of a DOM node in JavaScript? <http://stackoverflow.com/questions/3955229/remove-all-child-elements-of-a-dom-node-in-javascript>`_
+[2] `Remove all child elements of a DOM node in JavaScript - Stack Overflow <http://stackoverflow.com/questions/3955229/remove-all-child-elements-of-a-dom-node-in-javascript>`_
 ..
 [3] `[Dart] DOM Element Remove All Children <{filename}../../../2014/01/31/dart-element-remove-all-children%en.rst>`_
 ..
 [4] `[Golang] Remove All Child Nodes of a DOM Element by GopherJS <{filename}../../../2016/01/31/go-remove-all-children-of-dom-element-by-gopherjs%en.rst>`_
 ..
 [5] `How do I empty an array in JavaScript? - Stack Overflow <http://stackoverflow.com/questions/1232040/how-do-i-empty-an-array-in-javascript>`_